Commercial Real Estate Activity Increased to Near Its Historical Average

 Note: An index value of zero corresponds to overall conditions being at their historical average and differences from zero are measured in terms of standard deviations from the historical norm.

-Table 1: Drivers of change in the current KC Fed CRE Index
+Table 1: Individual drivers of overall change in the KC Fed CRE Index

 Notes: Contributions may not add to total change in index due to rounding.
 The contribution of each metric is calculated as the change in the standardized value of the variable from the previous quarter multiplied by the coefficient of the variable in the index.